ckevar/webserverEventStream/README.md

-# webServer
+# webServer Event Stream support
-Web server written in C++, built from the [basic example](https://github.com/ckevar/barebones-webserver).
+Web server written in C++, built from the [previous](https://github.com/ckevar/webserver).
 With a better organization at the time of receiving the request